jstaffans/galapagos/README.md

 ### Schema definition

 The schema definition DSL is still a work-in-progress and a bit clunky in places.
-Prismatic's schema library is used for validation and coercion and I'd like to move Galapagos' DSL closer to that used in Prismatic/schema.

 ### Queries